Kelvur/chrome-extension-move-cookies/README.md

 # Move Cookies

 Move Cookies is a Chrome Extension made to copy/paste cookies between hosts.
-Move Cookies made use of the local storage to transport the cookies making no neccessary the use of the clipboard, however when the action *Copy* is permormed Move Cookies will copy the cookies to the clipboard also.
+Move Cookies made use of the local storage to transport the cookies making no necessary the use of the clipboard, however when the action *Copy* is performed Move Cookies will copy the cookies to the clipboard also.

 ## Install